deepmodeling/DMFF/docs/user_guide/tutorial.md

     Each <VirtualSite> tag indicates an atom in the residue that should be represented with a virtual site.
 The type attribute may equal "average2", "average3", "outOfPlane", or "localCoords", which correspond to the TwoParticleAverageSite, ThreeParticleAverageSite, OutOfPlaneSite, and LocalCoordinatesSite classes respectively.
 The siteName attribute gives the name of the atom to represent with a virtual site.
 The atoms it is calculated based on are specified by atomName1, atomName2, etc. (Some old force fields use the deprecated tags index, atom1, atom2, etc. to refer to them by index instead of name.)

-    The remaining attributes are specific to the virtual site class, and specify the parameters for calculating the site position.
+    The remaining attributes are specific to the virtual site class and specify the parameters for calculating the site position.
 For a TwoParticleAverageSite, they are weight1 and weight2.
 For a ThreeParticleAverageSite, they are weight1, weight2, and weight3.
 For an OutOfPlaneSite, they are weight12, weight13, and weightCross.
-For a LocalCoordinatesSite, they are p1, p2, and p3 (giving the x, y, and z coordinates of the site position in the local coordinate system), and wo1, wx1, wy1, wo2, wx2, wy2, … (giving the weights for computing the origin, x axis, and y axis).
+For a LocalCoordinatesSite, they are p1, p2, and p3 (giving the x, y, and z coordinates of the site position in the local coordinate System), and wo1, wx1, wy1, wo2, wx2, wy2, … (giving the weights for computing the origin, x-axis, and y-axis).

-    Next, to add a HarmonicBondForce to the system, include a tag that looks like this:
+    Next, to add a HarmonicBondForce to the System, include a tag that looks like this:

     ```
     <HarmonicBondForce>